django-hijack/django-hijack/docs/index.md

 A form is used to perform a POST including a [CSRF][CSRF]-token for security reasons.
 The field `user_pk` is mandatory and the value most be set to the  target users primary key.
-The optional field `next` determines where a users is forwared  after a success full hijack.
-If not provided, users are forwared to the [LOGIN_REDIRECT_URL][LOGIN_REDIRECT_URL].
+The optional field `next` determines where a users is forwarded  after a success full hijack.
+If not provided, users are forwarded to the [LOGIN_REDIRECT_URL][LOGIN_REDIRECT_URL].

 Do not forget to load the `hijack` template tags to use the `can_hijack` filter.